 Am I against supporting missionaries or pastors or those studying for the ministry?
 No. When Jesus sent out The Seventy, his instructions were that they should receive support from those amongst whom they worked: “And in the same house remain, eating and drinking such things as they give: for the labourer is worthy of his hire” (Luke 10:7).
 And Paul’s instructions to Timothy were “For the scripture saith, Thou shalt not muzzle the ox treadeth out the corn.
 And, The labourer is worthy of his reward” (1 Tim 5:18).

 …..but there are boundaries

 What I am against is this rising tide of (mostly) young people who presume upon their fellow Christians to support them in a life which has a religious garb but is in fact a lifestyle choice.
 Most of the “work” they do and need finances for is simply that which they ought to be doing as part of their work in their local church, expecting neither reward nor praise from men but from the Lord Jesus himself, doing all as unto the Lord.
-And the churches and Christians on whom they rely should be telling them to get a job and earn an honest living: “to live quietly, to mind your own affairs, and to work with your hands, as we charged you; so that you may command the respect of outsiders, and be dependent on nobody” (1 Thess 4:11-12).
-And “Let the thief no longer steal, but rather let him labor, doing honest work with his own hands, so that he may be able to give to those in need” (Eph 4:28).
+And the churches and Christians on whom they rely should be telling them to get a job and earn an honest living: “that ye study to be quiet, and how to do your own business, and to work with your own hands, as we commanded you; That ye may walk honestly toward them that are without, and that ye may have lack of nothing” (1 Thess 4:11-12).
+And “Let him that stole steal no more: but rather let him labour, working with his own hands the thing which is good, that he may have to give to him that needeth” (Eph 4:28).

 No place for independent para-church groups…..